 At the Connecticut State Library, I found a 1939 report commissioned by the State Legislature investigating conditions at Norwich State Hospital.
 Even better, I also found a rebuttal by the hospital’s Board of Trustees.
 This was of great interest to me, since 1939 was in the middle of the years during which my grandmother was a patient.
 Another interesting find was a 1931 insurance appraisal of the hospital.
 It not only gave values for all of the buildings, it also had photographs of every building from the Administration Building to the wards to the dairy barn.
 There was even a map of the entire hospital complex.

 I also found a hospital employee newsletter called The Stylus which was published from 1941 to 1944.
-It ceased publication due to a paper shortage, and was never restarted.
+It ceased publication due to a paper shortage during World War II, and was never restarted.

 Take care of yourself